 Every year, one of the first things I make for the big Thanksgiving feast is cranberry sauce.
-For one, I usually like to create a new recipe or two for here on the blog.
-But also, homemade cranberry sauce freezes stunningly, so it’s a super easy thing to make weeks (or even months!) ahead of time, then I freeze it and forget about until Thanksgiving.
+For one, I usually like to create a new Thanksgiving recipe or two for here on the blog.

 Conveniently, pure maple syrup is so quintessentially “fall” that it goes perfectly in a myriad of seasonally appropriate recipes.
-Like: Maple Orange Cranberry Sauce!
+Like: Orange Maple Cranberry Sauce!

-First off, a disclaimer.
 You actually can’t really taste much of the maple syrup in this recipe – just a hint.
 Part of the reason is because cranberries have such strong flavor that they overpower any maple subtleties.
 The other reason is that I use Grade A syrup, which is much lighter than the more-intense and much more flavorful Grade B. So keep that in mind if you make this cranberry sauce recipe.

 The orange and the cinnamon, on the other hand, you can definitely taste – though not in an overpowering way.
 Orange zest and juice highlight the best of the cranberries.
 Meanwhile, simmering the sauce with a stick of cinnamon adds another festive note.